Tania2523/mnst/README.md

 ### Test execution

-The 5 end-to-end tests that were specified have been developed.
+The 5 end-to-end tests that were specified have been developed using Cucumber.
 In order to verify its correct execution it is necessary:

-1 - Start the application using console (as explained in the previous point): 'mvn spring-boot:run' 2 - In other console window, in the project path execute:
+1 - Start the application using console (as explained in the previous point): 'mvn spring-boot:run'

+2 - In other console window, in the project path execute:

 ```shell